Can LEGO Go in Water? 7 Surprising Things You Should Know

 Can LEGO Go In The Dishwasher?

-Although LEGO can go through the washer, it is however not recommended because the LEGO company has officially warned to not put LEGO pieces in the washing machine or dishwasher to clean LEGO pieces.
+Although LEGO can technically go through the washer, it is not recommended.
+The LEGO company has officially warned against putting LEGO pieces in the washing machine or dishwasher.

 Can LEGO Figures Go In Water?

-Yes LEGO figures can go in the water.
-They are made of plastics and water won’t cause any harm to them.
-You can put them in the water or even wash them in the sink and they’ll be fine.
+Yes, LEGO figures can go in water.
+They’re made of plastic, and water won’t harm them.
+You can put them in water or wash them in the sink, and they’ll be fine.

-However, there are other LEGO parts such as the lightning elements, motors, elements with stickers, and pistons, that can damage or pose a safety risk if put into water.
+However, parts with stickers, motors, pistons, or lighting elements can be damaged or pose a safety risk in water.

 Does LEGO Degrade In Water?